 Environmental Impact and Sustainability

 In an era of increasing environmental consciousness, lath and plaster stands out as a surprisingly eco-friendly choice.
 The materials used are largely natural and recyclable, and the extended lifespan means less waste over time.
-Studies show that traditional plastering methods have up to 80% lower carbon footprint compared to the manufacturing and disposal of modern drywall systems.
+Studies show that traditional plastering methods have up to 85% lower carbon footprint compared to the manufacturing and disposal of modern drywall systems, according to 2026 lifecycle assessment data published by the Waste and Resources Action Programme.

 Making the Choice: Is Lath and Plaster Right for Your Project?